 I originally wrote this in March.
 Dreaded March.
 It seems appropriate today too.
 Your would-be 18th birthday. #18 would be 18.
 Even now, I cannot fathom this.
 I miss you so badly I don’t know where to put the pain sometimes.
 The list of what I am missing about you feels endless.
 It is endless, because my days without you are endless.
 Forever.

 I fear forgetting a single thing.
 I know there are details that must be slipping away as I power on without you.
 The futality of intentional overload and busy-ness to ease the pain of your absence.

 I miss you more than before.
-It doesn’t lessen but rather, it grows and expands as your life should be.
-We talk of that a lot, the Moms like me.
+It doesn’t lessen.
+It grows and expands as your life should’ve grown and expanded.
 Only fools, the fortunate naive, say time will lessen the missing.
 How wonderful for them, they don’t understand.

 WHAT MOTHERS MISS

 I miss everything about you.

 I miss the way you would hum and sing while you did homework, were doodling or taking a shower.

 I miss the way you would come in the back door and say “Hello?” like a question.
 Like, “Are you there?”